piteli/zlack/README.md

 # zlack
-aka slack clone - for IOS Mobile App
+aka slack clone - for IOS Mobile App.

 This project created for educational purpose.